Create a kids craft room that will get used. Learn how to choose a location, make an art cart or caddy and get started creating with your kids!

 There are two main reasons why this is the best spot to create an art space for your children:

-• Children want to be where you are.
+- Children want to be where you are.
 Sure they have more independence than babies or toddlers, but they still gravitate to where the action and companionship is.

-• Children (adults, too!) want to be in an inviting atmosphere.
+- Children (adults, too!) want to be in an inviting atmosphere.
 If given the choice between the dark basement that is half turned over to storage and the light-filled sun room, where would you spend time?

-2. Don’t choose an unused space.
+2. Don’t choose an unused spot.

 I think that’s a mistake.
 Often that space is the least desirable and is unused for a reason.

-If you are setting up an art space for your kids, you’re doing it because you want to encourage their art and creativity.
+If you are setting up an art room for your kids, you’re doing it because you want to encourage their art and creativity.
 You want to show them that you value creativity in general and their creativity specifically.

 So don’t choose the cast-off, unwanted space in the house.